janishlok4/scratchrespos/README.md

 # scratchrespos

-For this, I plan on trying to make a weather application, like the one that was shown in the tutorial.
+For this, I plan on trying to try out a random joke generator.
+It will print out different strings to the console, and I mainly checked it out using an npm package.
-I will be following what was shown in that video, and trying it out myself.